Abby Lockhart

-Abigail Marjorie "Abby" Lockhart, M.D. (née Wyczenski) is a fictional character from the NBC medical drama series ER, portrayed by Maura Tierney.
+Abigail Marjorie Lockhart, M.D. (née Wyczenski) is a fictional character from the NBC medical drama series ER, portrayed by Maura Tierney.
 She first appears as a guest star in the first half of the sixth season, before becoming a main character later that season, appearing until the beginning of the fifteenth season.
 Tierney returned to make one final guest appearance later in season fifteen.

 Beginnings

 The character Abby Lockhart first appears in season 6 of ER in the episode "Great Expectations", guest starring as Carol Hathaway's (Julianna Margulies) labor and delivery nurse.
 Three months later, she became a regular character.
 She first made an appearance in February 2000 as a third-year medical student beginning her ER rotation.

 On her first day, she meets Dr. Luka Kovač (Goran Visnjic), her first teacher, with whom she will experience both a professional and personal relationship, and who will become the most important character in her long-running story.
 Lockhart's first months in the ER prove challenging for her, transitioning from OB nursing, to the ER.
 In that time, she sees Carter stabbed, and a medical student, Lucy Knight killed by a patient with schizophrenia.
 She also has had to speak to superiors Kerry Weaver (Laura Innes) and Mark Greene (Anthony Edwards) about John Carter's (Noah Wyle) growing drug addiction.
 Although Carter is hostile at first, he and Abby become friends over the course of the next season.

 Abby dates Dr. Kovač, Dr. Carter and Jake, a medical student, but eventually reunites with Kovač, with whom she has a son.
 They later marry.
 She befriends many colleagues in the ER throughout the series, co-workers such as Susan Lewis, and Kerry Weaver.
 Her closest friend is Dr. Neela Rasgotra, who graduates medical school with her and lives with her during some of Neela's hard times.
-As Carter is phased out of the show and Weaver departs midway through Season 13, Abby and Luka Kovač are the senior figures on the show until their departure in 2009.
+As Carter is phased out of the show and Weaver departs midway through Season 13, Abby and Luka Kovač are the senior figures on the show until their departure in October 2008.